Alan Harper (bishop): Education and employment

 Born in Tamworth, Staffordshire on 20 March 1944, Harper was educated at Moorgate County Primary School, Tamworth, Staffordshire, The Grammar School of Elizabeth, Queen of England in Tamworth.
 He studied geography at Leeds University.

-Following graduation (BA), he worked as University Map Curator and Departmental Librarian in the Department of Geography.
+Following graduation (BA), he worked as university map curator and departmental librarian in the Department of Geography.
 He moved to Northern Ireland in July 1966 when he was appointed a member of the Archaeological Survey of Northern Ireland.
 He married in 1967; he and his wife Helen have four children; Catherine, Richard and twins Emma and Anne.

-In 1974 he returned to England as Principal Assistant Planning Officer with the Staffordshire County Council.
-In 1980 he was appointed a member of the Historic Monuments Council for Northern Ireland and was Chairman from 1988 to 1995.
-In 1996 he was awarded an OBE for Services to Conservation in Northern Ireland.
+In 1974 he returned to England as principal assistant planning officer with the Staffordshire County Council.
+In 1980 he was appointed a member of the Historic Monuments Council for Northern Ireland (now part of the Department for Communities) and was chairman from 1988 to 1995.
+In 1996 he was awarded an OBE for services to Conservation in Northern Ireland.

 Ordination and ministry

 Pursuing a vocation to the ministry, Harper entered the Church of Ireland Theological College in Dublin in 1975 and was ordained a deacon in 1978 at St Anne’s Cathedral, Belfast.
 A year later, he became a priest.
 His first curacy was served in the Parish of Ballywillan (Portrush) in the Diocese of Connor.

-He later served as vicar of Moville, followed by a tenure as rector of Christ Church, Londonderry from 1982 to 1986.
+He later served as vicar of Moville, followed by a tenure as rector of Christ Church, County Londonderry from 1982 to 1986.
 Returning to Connor diocese, he became rector of Malone from 1986 to 2002 and served as Archdeacon of Connor and Precentor of St Anne’s Cathedral, Belfast, from 1996 to 2002.